Challah

 Challah ingredients including yeast, eggs, and honey.

-The recipe calls for instant or rapid-rise yeast, which rises faster than regular active dry yeast.
-Once opened, yeast will keep in the refrigerator for three to six months.
+• Instant/rapid-rise yeast: Acts as the leavening agent, helping the dough to rise and giving the bread its light and airy texture.
+Note that this type of yeast rises faster than regular active dry yeast.
 Yeast is sold in jars (as pictured) or individual packets.
 If you don’t do a lot of bread baking, it’s best to buy the packets; just note that the quantity required for this recipe (1 tablespoon) is more than one packet.

 How To Make Challah